- Docs Home

 - Do not perform mathematical operations or functions on the index column in the

-condition. - Replace
+WHEREcondition. - Replace

-. - Avoid using the
+ORwithINorUNION.
+The number ofINmust be less than300. - Avoid using the

-prefix for fuzzy prefix queries. - If the application uses Multi Statements to execute SQL, that is, multiple SQLs are joined with semicolons and sent to the client for execution at once, TiDB only returns the result of the first SQL execution.
+%prefix for fuzzy prefix queries. - If the application uses Multi Statements to execute SQL, that is, multiple SQLs are joined with semicolons and sent to the client for execution at once, TiDB only returns the result of the first SQL execution.

 - When you use expressions, check if the expressions support computing push-down to the storage layer (TiKV or TiFlash).
 If not, you should expect more memory consumption and even OOM at the TiDB layer.
 Computing that can be pushe down the storage layer is as follows: